 (5) Applications for a new Water Quality Criteria exemption pursuant to Rule 62-520.500 F.A.C.

 c.
 All other revisions or updates to the GWCOMR shall be submitted to the DEP Southwest District Office Industrial Wastewater Program as appropriate for review and approval with copies to the SCO.
-Review shall be in accordance with General Condition A.XXI.
-Procedures for Post-Certification Submittals, unless it is determined by the DEP to be a modification or an amendment.
+Review shall be in accordance with Section A. General Conditions, Condition XXI.
+Procedures for Post-Certification Submittals, unless it is determined by the DEP to be a Modification or an Amendment.
 Additionally, the GWCOMR may be updated to adjust effluent limitations or monitoring requirements should future Water Quality Based Effluent Limitation determinations, water quality studies, DEP approved changes in water quality standards, or other information show a need for a different limitation or monitoring requirement.
 The Department may develop a Total Maximum Daily Load (TMDL) which may be applicable to potential permitted surface water discharges at the Hines Energy Complex.
 Once a TMDL has been established and adopted by rule, the Department shall revise, if applicable, the GWCOMR or these Conditions to incorporate the final findings of the TMDL

 d.
 The Licensee shall provide verbal notice to the Department as soon as practical after discovery of a sinkhole within an area for the management or application of wastewater or sludge.
 The Licensee shall immediately implement measures appropriate to control the entry of contaminants and shall detail these measures to the Department in a written report within 7 days of the sinkhole discovery.